JEC1100/key-j/README.md

 # Key-J app

-An app to help DJs, musicians, music enthusiasts, access a song's key information
+Key-J is an app to help DJs, musicians and music enthusiasts access a song's key information, such as danceability, energy, mood, tempo, time signature and, of course, key.

+It was concepted and built by [Isobel Peppiatt](https://github.com/isobelpepp), [Matt Firmston](https://github.com/YoFirmy), [Luke Usher](https://github.com/lushcodes), [James Condon](https://github.com/JEC1100) and [Pav Rao](https://github.com/pav0107) as their final project at Makers.

-## run servers
+## Run servers

-Have two tabs open in command line.
-For one cd into server and the other cd into client.
-In the tabe with server open, run:
+Have two tabs open in the command line.
+In one tab, cd into server and run:

 ```
 npm run dev
 ```

-Then in the tabe with client open run:
+In the other tab, cd into client and run:

 ```
 npm start
 ```

-## Set up
+## Set-up

-This project works in two parts; The front end is stored in the client folder, and the back end is stored in server folder.
+This project works in two parts: the front end is stored in the client folder, and the back end is stored in server folder.
 Once the project has been forked/cloned, each will need to be set up individually.

-### Server set up
+### Server set-up

 The back end runs on Node.js and first needs dependencies to be installed.
 First cd into server folder and then run:

 ```
 npm install
 ```

-Then cd into client folder and repeat this step, by again running:
+Then cd into client folder and repeat this step by, again, running:

 ```
 npm install
 ```

 ### Server tests

-Tests are run with Jest.
-To run tests, run:
+Tests use the Jest testing framework.
+To see the tests, run:

 ```
 npm test
 ```

-If you want to see the test coverage alongside the tests, run:
+If you want to see the test coverage, alongside the tests, run:

 ```
 npm test -- --coverage
 ```

 Linting is handled by ESLint and run automatically with the tests.
 If you want to run linting without the tests run:

 ```
 npm run pretest
 ```